 Include All Files: If you select this option, all files in the selected source path are backed up.

-Include Files or Exclude Files: If you select either option, in the Enter Paths box, manually enter the file list.
-Files will be backed up according to the rule.
+Include Files or Exclude Files: Select either option and manually enter a file list in the Enter Paths box.
+The specified files in the selected backup path are then backed up according to the rules.

 The file list is a subpath of the source path.
 The matching rules for the subpath are as follows: